KiaFathi/nodefyBot/README.md

 cd nodefyBot
 ```

-If you don't already have node installed, install it from their website or brew install node.
+If you don't already have node installed, install it from <a href='http://nodejs.org/'>their website</a> or brew install node.

 NPM is a package manager that comes with Node, and is super useful for getting all your server
 side dependencies.